comentarismo/comentarismoreact/README.md

 ## Upgrade NodeJS
 `sudo n 5.6.0`

-# RethinkDB is required
+# RethinkDB is required to be configured if you are running in `development` mode
-## Please make sure etc/hosts is something like this:
+## Please make sure etc/hosts is something like this / pointing to the correct ip of your rethinkdb
 `/etc/hosts
 10.0.1.121        g7-box`